JT8D-17/lockheed-l12-xplane/README.md

 ### 1.4 Interactive elements

-- Reworked all manipulators and all now have tooltips.
+- Reworked all manipulators and all now have tool tips.
 - Number of custom commands greatly cut down.
 - New manipulators for the yokes.
 - Manipulators to toggle between cockpit types (modern/vintage)